 TIP 2: Steam bath a cheesecake because it’s easier and less work.

-Over baking a cheesecake is another reason your cheesecakes could crack.
-Since I’m all about avoiding cracks, I like to pull mine out right away and place them on a wire rack.
+- Over baking a cheesecake is another reason your cheesecakes could crack.
+Pull it out right away and place the cheesecake on a wire rack too cool.

 More cheesecake recipes you need to try: